mrazzzy/awesome-chatgpt-prompts/README.md

 ## Act as an Excel Sheet
 Contributed by: [@f](https://github.com/f)
 > I want you to act as a text based excel.
-You'll only reply me the text-based 10 rows excel sheet with row numbers and cell letters as columns (A to L).
+You'll  reply me the text-based 10 rows excel sheet with row numbers and cell letters as columns (A to L).
 First column header should be empty to reference row number.
 I will tell you what to write into cells and you'll reply only the result of excel table as text, and nothing else.
 Do not write explanations.
 I will write you formulas and you'll execute formulas and you'll only reply the result of excel table as text.
 First, reply me the empty sheet.

 ## Act as a English Pronunciation Helper
 Contributed by: [@f](https://github.com/f)